oliviasablan/PurpleAir_data_wrangling/README.md

 In the following code, we combine data from the PurpleAir Data Download Tool and SD cards.
 This allows us to have the most complete obervation records, as some PurpleAir sensors cycle off of WiFi and do not transmit data to the servers.
 Data is pulled monthly from the Data Download tool and removed from the SD card once a sensor has been returned from the field.
 Next, the data is quality controlled.
 The following data is discarded: (a) temperature >65°C, (b) relative humidity >100%, (c) channel disagreement >10% from the average of the two channels or 10 μg m<sup>−3</sup> in the absolute difference between the channels, and (d) measurements >500 μg m<sup>−3</sup>.
 Then, we take 10-minute averages of the data, and use the Barkjohn et al. (2021) correction factor to improve observation accuracy.
 Negative concentrations are removed following correction.
 Lastly, we take daily and hourly averages.

 ## Code File Description
+- **printfieldtoPull.ipynb** - allows for easy use of the PurpleAir Data Download Tool, by printing all the readkeys and sensor indexes needed
 -  **OnlineandSD_step1.ipynb** - combines SD card data and WiFi transmitted data
 -  **qualitycheck_step2.ipynb** - quality controls combined data and tracks discarded data
 -  **dataAverages_step3.ipynb** - takes daily and hourly averages at each sensor